 Our perception of the history of fashion photography is often dominated by a handful of artistic giants such as Richard Avedon, Helmut Newton, and Irving Penn.
-While the attention on these industry titans is well deserved, the upcoming exhibition Icons of Style: A Century of Fashion Photography 1911–2011 (June 26–October 21, 2018) will expand our awareness of several talented photographers whose significant contributions to the genre are less well remembered by the general public, including Neal Barr, Ray Kellman, Willy Maywald, David Seidner, and Victor Skrebneski.
+While the attention on these industry titans is well deserved, the exhibition Icons of Style: A Century of Fashion Photography 1911–2011 (June 26–October 21, 2018) expands our awareness of several talented photographers whose significant contributions to the genre are less well remembered by the general public, including Neal Barr, Ray Kellman, Willy Maywald, David Seidner, and Victor Skrebneski.

 Icons of Style will trace one hundred years of fashion photography, highlighting iconic moments and figures in fashion history.
 Vintage costumes will be displayed alongside the photographs, in addition to fashion illustrations, advertisements, and tear sheets.
 This ephemera shows how fashion photography reaches beyond magazine pages to infiltrate everyday life.

 Associate curator Paul Martineau is developing the exhibition with comprehensiveness and accessibility in mind.
 I recently asked him about the thought process behind the conception and planning of Icons of Style.

 Gisely Ruiz: How did you decide what photographs and objects to include in the exhibition?

 Paul Martineau: Once I decided that the show would be a survey of one hundred years of fashion photography, I took stock of the Museum’s holdings and thought about what I needed to add to properly tell the story.
 The research phase included a review of the state of current scholarship and visits to galleries, museums, archives, and private collections in four countries.
 If your curatorial plan is to include two hundred pictures, it is ideal to begin with twice that many and edit down.
 Editing forces you to make difficult choices, and that is essential to a focused and impactful exhibition.